Vivek-04022001/documentation/plone.app.dexterity/testing/mock-testing.md

 Note that the other tests in this module have been removed for the sake of brevity.

-If you are not familiar with mock testing, it may take a bit of time to get your head around what's going on here.
+If you aren't familiar with mock testing, it may take a bit of time to get your head around what's going on here.
 Let's run though the test.

 -   First, we create a dummy presenter object.
     This is *not* a mock object, it's just a class with the required minimum set of attributes, created using the `create_dummy()` helper method from the `MockTestCase` base class.
-    We use this type of dummy because we are not interested in making any assertions on the `presenter` object: it's used as an "input" only.
+    We use this type of dummy because we aren't interested in making any assertions on the `presenter` object: it's used as an "input" only.
 -   Next, we create a dummy event.
     Here we have opted to use a standard implementation from `zope.app.container`.
 -   We then define a few variables that we will use in the various assertions and mock return values: the user data that will form our dummy user search results, and the email data passed to the mail host.